petergeoghegan/pg_hexedit/README.md

 ## Overview

-pg_hexedit is an experimental toolkit to format PostgreSQL heap and index files (B-Trees indexes only) when opened within the open source GUI hex editor [wxHexEditor](https://github.com/EUA/wxHexEditor).
+pg_hexedit is an experimental toolkit to format PostgreSQL heap and index files (B-Tree and GIN indexes only) when opened within the open source GUI hex editor [wxHexEditor](https://github.com/EUA/wxHexEditor).
 It makes viewing and editing PostgreSQL relation files *significantly* easier.